nekoewen/titan-keyboard/README.md

 # The Titan
-The Titan is a keyboard for playing video games, particularly but not exclusively fighting games.
+The Titan is a QMK-powered keyboard for playing video games, particularly but not exclusively fighting games.
 The design mixes in bits of the Sega Saturn controller (hence I named it after one of Saturn’s moons) and Hitbox controllers.

 ## Bill of Materials
 - Pro Micro (or a compatible microcontroller, such as an Elite-C, BIT-C, KB2040, etc.) with headers